hcpassos/spark_cluster/README.md

 <h5>Little Spark cluster using docker compose:

     * Change the volumes to your local directories
-    * Set how many workers you want
+    * Set how many workers do you want
-    * Set the resources from Pyspark

 <h5> Then:

     docker-compose up -d